magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 ```

 because `validate-shopping-quantity` does not exist anymore, but it is
 still referenced in the test file.
-Let's fix it:
+Let's fix it

 ```clj
 (ns modern-cljs.shopping.validators-test